 The only sort-of-exception is cross compression tools which can throw more processing grunt and memory at the job, but the final output is still compatible.

 Even in 1984-1985 I read about development systems for some popular 8 bit computers running on “business computers” or mainframes, but I didn’t understand the point of them.
 If programmers preferred to use these systems to create software for the C64, then that might explain why I was having so much trouble on a real C64.
 I’ll never forget reading that some C64 software was created on the BBC Micro.

 A native assembler and the user’s source code both take memory away from the program being written, so coders either had to keep their programs very compact (which is fine to begin with but becomes a pain in the proverbial as bigger projects are taken on) or use an assembler supporting the option of assembling to disk which significantly slows down their build/test cycle.
-It was a viable, sensible but sometimes expensive option in corporate environments to cross develop and companies like pre-Ocean Imagine were using 68000-based systems for 8-bit development by 1984 (as seen in the documentary Commercial Breaks) whilst slightly cheaper options were employed elsewhere such as Matthew Smith’s customised TRS-80 which was used to cross assemble the seminal Jet Set Willy.
+It was a viable, sensible but sometimes expensive option in corporate environments to cross develop and companies like pre-Ocean Imagine were using 68000-based systems for 8-bit development by 1984 (as seen in the documentary Commercial Breaks) whilst slightly cheaper options were employed elsewhere such as Matthew Smith’s customised TRS-80 which was used to cross assemble the seminal Jet Set Willy for the Spectrum

 But the majority of bedroom coders worked with just one C64 just like the author had and your correspondent started properly working with 6502 assembly language on a tape-based C64 with an off-the-shelf assembler.